Are you one of the 20% of chronic disease patients battling mysterious health symptoms and sensitivities for years now, possibly even decades?

 I may not be there physically but mentally I’m telling myself I am, so that my physiological response follows.
 For now I contemplate this vision of myself:

 I am glowing with joy, peace and resilience.
 I have an inner calmness and confidence in life.
-I go where I want to when I want to with ease and grace.
+I go where I want when I want with ease and grace.
 I am healthy, thriving and exude a deep and authentic happiness.
 My days are fruitful and my life is rich in love, relationships and gratitude.

 If you’re interested in understanding the science behind this process, and how to implement neuroplasticity for limbic system impairment in a step-by-step approach, be sure to check out retrainingthebrain.com.